The Oregon Ducks, undefeated!

 City council finally approved an update to the city ordinance that relates to home-based businesses.
 I've been working to bring this code up to the 21st century for a long time, because I know that the way things are now are vastly different from the way things were back in the '70s when the code was written.
 Read more...

 Fresh eggs coming to South Euclid.
-Another thing I'm working on is urban agriculture, and this year I sponsored a revision to our code to make it easier for people with small lots to raise a few chickens - "few" being the operative word.
+I sponsored a revision to our code to make it easier for people with small lots to raise a few chickens - "few" being the operative word.

 Our old code allowed chickens if their coop was 100' away from the nearest dwelling.
 Considering that so many of our lots are only that long to begin with, it kept many of the people most eager to have chickens from doing so.